Beginner Cat Photo Skills

 This photograph shows Dash Kitten dad Paul walking across a bridge in one of our local parks.
 The leading lines of the bridge recede into the distance and there are two strong sets of diagonals in the wires and posts of the bridge.

-Frame within a Frame with Cat
+Frame within a Frame Kitty

 The frame within a frame or ‘sub-framing’ technique allows you to focus on something very specific.
 It might be a cat framed in a window or your frame could be foliage you see your subject through.